 Health Care Advice for travellers to Crete and Greece.

 For those retired, working or just living in Crete see

 reciprocal health care agreements

 You’re not required to register with a particular doctor in Crete or Greece in general.
 You may choose a doctor in Crete or specialist from the approved IKA list.
 If you need to see a specialist you don’t need a referral from your doctor.
-In our experience the doctors we have dealt with have spoken perfect English and have immaculate surgeries and waiting rooms.
+Doctors tend to speak perfect English and have immaculate surgeries and waiting rooms.

 You can choose which dentist in Crete to see and you do not have to register with them.
-Again, our experience of dentists has been very good here in Crete, both in emergency situations and for general check ups.
 If you’re not covered by IKA or private health insurance and have to pay for your treatment it tends to work out about half the cost as in the UK for the same treatment.